ArthurZC23/Machine-Learning-A-Probabilistic-Perspective-Solutions/README.md

 ## Updates (20/03/2017)

 Hello guys, I am finally back.
-During my break some people contacted me about the future of the repository and I want to share with all what i've told them.
+During my break some people contacted me about the future of the repository and I want to share with all what I've told them.
 The repository goal is to give a solution manual for the **whole book**.
 I believe this semester I will finish Chapters 4, 5, 6 and maybe 7.
-I will try to post the exercises more frequently, but keep in mind that this is not my main priority list at the moment.
+I will try to post the exercises more frequently, but keep in mind that this is not my main priority at the moment.

 ## New decisions